raphael-group/paste/README.md

 1. `pairwise_align`: align spots across pairwise slices.
 2. `center_align`: integrate multiple slices into one center slice.

-You can read our preprint [here](https://www.biorxiv.org/content/10.1101/2021.03.16.435604v1).
+You can read full paper [here](https://www.nature.com/articles/s41592-022-01459-6).

+Additional examples and the code to reproduce the paper's analyses can be found [here](https://github.com/raphael-group/paste_reproducibility).
+Preprocessed datasets used in the paper can be found on [zenodo](https://doi.org/10.5281/zenodo.6334774).

 PASTE is actively being worked on with future updates coming.

 ### Recent News

+* PASTE is now published in [Nature Methods](https://www.nature.com/articles/s41592-022-01459-6)!

+* The code to reproduce the analisys can be found [here](https://github.com/raphael-group/paste_reproducibility).

-As of version 1.2.0, PASTE now supports GPU implementation via Pytorch.
+* As of version 1.2.0, PASTE now supports GPU implementation via Pytorch.
 For more details, see the GPU section of the [Tutorial notebook](docs/source/notebooks/getting-started.ipynb).

 ### Installation